 - Document the hazard and accident scene

-- Obtain witness and incident report information
+- Obtain witness names and incident report information

 - Avoid signing releases without legal guidance